luoq03/Final-Game-Creative-Making-Advanced-Visualisation-and-Computational-Environments/README.md

 The personal appearance of the player, along with the live in-game footage, can be seen in the video at the time stamp of 06:06.

 ## Introduction: ##
 Embark on an extraordinary voyage that transcends the confines of time and space.
 Here, all motion ceases, giving way to an encompassing void.
-We invite you to unearth the hidden secrets, explore what once was absent, and experience the enchantment of the Al-Jazar Mosque.
+I invite you to unearth the hidden secrets, explore what once was absent, and experience the enchantment of the Al-Jazar Mosque.

 ## Background of the Game Environment: ##
-Our game is set within the Al-Jazar Mosque in Acre, a structure steeped in rich cultural history.
-Through the medium of Virtual Reality, we aim to offer players an immersive exploration of this unique edifice.
-By creating an interactive digital facsimile of this ancient and enigmatic building, we ensure its virtual perpetuity.
+My game is set within the Al-Jazar Mosque in Acre, a structure steeped in rich cultural history.
+Through the medium of Virtual Reality, I aim to offer players an immersive exploration of this unique edifice.
+By creating an interactive digital facsimile of this ancient and enigmatic building, I ensure its virtual perpetuity.
 The in-game model has been meticulously crafted based on the real Al-Jazar Mosque, featuring avatars that represent the locals performing traditional rituals, such as kneeling and performing Alwudu, faithfully depicting the life within the mosque.
-In order to enrich the gaming experience and stimulate exploratory behavior, we've also incorporated symbolic sculptures of spiritual strength.
+In order to enrich the gaming experience and stimulate exploratory behavior, I've also incorporated symbolic sculptures of spiritual strength.
 (For the keen-eyed players, you may even spot some familiar local felines.)

 ## Gameplay Instructions: ##
 Players are tasked with conducting a comprehensive scan of the entire game environment until every element has been discovered.

 (The game currently supports the emission of up to 10,000,000 particles.)

 Gameplay is facilitated via a head-mounted VR device and handheld controllers.
 The controls are as follows:

 1. Navigate your avatar using the Primary Thumbstick on the left controller.